Frequently Asked Questions

 Is there a fee for training courses? if so, how do i pay?

-Our courses are generally fee-based, with the exception of occupational health and safety courses, which are free but reserved for members and permittees.
+Our courses are generally fee-based, with the exception of occupational health and safety courses, which are free but reserved for members.

 There are several ways to pay: